kavishdevar/aln/README.md

 # License

-AirPods like Normal (ALN) - Bringing Apple-only features to Linux and Android for seamless AirPods functionality!
+AirPodsLikeNormal (ALN) - Bringing Apple-only features to Linux and Android for seamless AirPods functionality!
 Copyright (C) 2024 Kavish Devar

 This program is free software: you can redistribute it and/or modify